Chakra Gods and Goddesses

 Role of Ganesha

 Ganesha symbolism gives a glimpse into the stories and spiritual meaning of this well-known Hindu god.
 Accordingly, many of the symbols associated with Ganesha relate to his role as the remover of obstacles and the patron of new beginnings.
-These symbols include his large belly (to hold the universe), his large ears (to create success through listening), his powerful trunk (mastery and strength), etc. Learn more about the history of Ganesha.

-Goddess Kundalini: Feminine Energy of the Root Chakra
+Kundalini: Root Chakra Goddess

 The Sanskrit word “kundalini” means “coiled like a snake.”
 The snake is a common symbol of the kundalini, the energy curled at the base of the spine.
-As the kundalini moves upward, the energy flows through the seven major energy centers called chakras.
+As the kundalini moves upward, the energy flows through the seven major energy centers or chakras.

 The Many Faces of the Goddess